| ||

 based on the mollusk data argued a wide occurrence of karginian beds in the

 area.
-Then, in late 1960s, scientists of the However,
+Then, in late 1960s, scientists of the

-concept of a widely-spread karginian unit was later revived based on the
+The concept of a widely-spread karginian unit was later revived based on the

 radiocarbon dating of voluminous organics [Kind, 1974; Danilov and